mhanyc/codingmental/content/articles/rebuilding-compiled.md

 ## Structure, search, and share

-Hugo, similar to Movable Type v4.x,  doesn't come with a seach functionality.
+Hugo, similar to Movable Type v4.x,  doesn't come with a search functionality.
 We could have set up a Google custom site search like we did in the old CompilED, but, according to Anders, "that would've limited our ability to customize the display and integration of search results and there would always be a delay between changes to content being made and Google re-indexing the site."

 Anders implemented [lunr.js](http://lunrjs.com), client-side full text and faceted search engine. lunr.js loads a JSON file containing all of the content for the entire site and runs the search algorithm directly in the browser rather than back on a server.
 At the moment, the scale of content in CompilED is small enough for us to use lunr.js.